16 Oct , 2019

 The things God wants to do in and through me will outlast me.
 So its not just momentary its everlasting.

 “Failure to honor those that have poured into you neglects the seed.
 Neglected seed negates harvest.” –@theretropastor

 Deep.
 If I ever fail to honor people who have invested in me, I have essentially neglected the harvest the Lord was trying to spring up.
 This is why we have to cherish every seed that is planted in us so that we can cherish the harvest when it manifests. ***May need a separate journal on this one alone

 “You can’t choose your storm but you can choose your spirit.” – @richwilkersonjr

-While the storms of life are not by choice… my stance, attitude and spirit are.
+While the storms of life are not by choice… my stance, attitude, and spirit are.
 How I choose to endure the storm is solely in my hands.
-Will I leverage the storm for my advantage.
+Will I leverage the storm to my advantage?

 “THE CHURCH IS NOT A POLITICAL MOVEMENT, IT IS A KINGDOM MOVEMENT.
 WHICH IS MUCH BIGGER, AND MUCH MORE COMPREHENSIVE.” – @grantpankratz

 As a church, we are about God’s Kingdom and not the political systems of this world.
 Our heartbeat and movement is of kingdom authority.